 This case has huge implications for how a first amendment analysis changes in today’s world, where everyone has access to mass media distribution through social media platforms.
 In a world where a mom on a cell phone can become an overnight celebrity, how does the NY Times v.
 Sullivan analysis change?
 How does the pervasiveness of social media affect the legal concepts of reasonable expectations of privacy and public versus private figures?

 This CLE explores these topics and more, with Clay Travis as the presenter.
 As a previous editor for Gawker’s sports site, Clay is the perfect lawyer to explore and explain the many issues this case presents.

-Ethics Credit: Alabama, Georgia, and 1.5 hours in Florida.
+Ethics Credit: Alabama, Georgia, 1.5 hours in Florida, and North Carolina.

 Missouri lawyers: Outkick CLE classes are considered “self study” and are subject to a 6 hour cap per year.
 Self study classes cannot be carried over to the next year and may not be used to satisfy the professionalism, ethics or malpractice prevention education requirements of Rule 15.

 Ohio lawyers: This course is approved for 1 hour of professional conduct.